Hugo Banzer: Dictatorship (1971–1978)

 With such backing secured, Banzer emerged as the strong man of the new regime, and, on 22 August, was given full power as president.
-Conversely, President Juan José Torres was forced to take refuge in Buenos Aires, Argentina where five years later he was kidnapped and assassinated by right-wing death squads associated with the Videla government and with the acquiescence of Banzer.
+Conversely, President Juan José Torres was forced to take refuge in Buenos Aires, Argentina, where five years later he was kidnapped and assassinated by right-wing death squads associated with the Videla government and the acquiescence of Banzer.
 His murder was part of Operation Condor.
 Banzer received the political support of the center-right Movimiento Nacionalista Revolucionario (MNR) of former president Víctor Paz Estenssoro and the conservative Falange Socialista Boliviana of Mario Gutiérrez, considered to be the two largest parties in the country.
 For the next seven years, and with the rank of army general, he ruled Bolivia as dictator.

 Frustrated by the political divisions and protests that characterized the Torres and Ovando years, and, traditionally an enemy of dissent and freedom of speech, Banzer banned all the left-leaning parties, suspended the powerful Central Obrera Boliviana, and closed the nation's universities.
 "Order" was now the paramount aim, and no means were spared to restore authority and stifle dissent.
-Buoyed by the initial legitimacy provided by Paz and Gutierrez's support, the dictator ruled with a measure of civilian support until 1974, when the main parties realized he did not intend to hold elections and was instead using them to perpetuate himself in power.
+Buoyed by the initial legitimacy provided by Paz and Gutierrez's support, the dictator ruled with a measure of civilian support until 1974, when the main parties realized he did not intend to hold elections, instead using them to perpetuate himself in power.
 At that point, Banzer dispensed with all pretenses and banned all political activity, exiled all major leaders (Paz Estenssoro included), and proceeded to rule henceforth solely with military support.